isislab-unisa/3dify/README.md

 xhost +local:docker
 ```
 2. Proceed with the instruction for the launch with Docker Compose specified below.

+**N.B.** The first step must be repeated at every restart of your machine.

 #### MacOs
 For executing on MacOs Systems is necessary to install both an X11 server, we advise **XQuartz** downloadable from the following [link](https://www.xquartz.org/) and **Docker Desktop**, downloadable from the following [link](https://www.docker.com/products/docker-desktop/).